Mugambi-Ian/Ml-Starter-Pack/README.md

-# Learn-python
+# Ml-Starter-Pack
-Using openCv to create a python app that uses machine learning to draw rectangles on human faces.
+Using openCv to dev a python app that uses machine learning to draw rectangles on and remember human faces.

 ### Getting-Started
 1. Clone the repo above and open the folder in a bash script.